 Component 2: Strengthening post-secondary institutions to deliver priority skills and participate in collaborative innovation provides direct support to National Colleges and selected post-secondary institutions in participating countries to implement Regional Enhancement Plans (REPs), support collaborative innovation projects, and develop new or enhance existing programs for priority skills, with the objective of promoting improved learning environments and fostering better skills and innovation in the OECS region.
 Some of the regional initiatives financed under Component 1, such as the development of common learning standards, harmonized post-secondary teacher qualifications, and the use of KTIP for identifying potential innovation projects, are piloted and implemented at the national level through Component 2.
-This component are regional, but some activities accrue more benefits to national stakeholders.
+This component is implemented by PIUs in Saint Lucia and Grenada.
+Most direct and indirect benefits of this Component are regional, but some activities accrue more benefits to national stakeholders.